-- Fibreglass tapes
+- Fiberglass tapes

 Planning the layout

 The patterns of tiles will be affected depending on the number of ceramic tiles that you are purchasing.
-A grid pattern is quite simple and easy to install it on the floor, as there are not many tiles that are needed to be cut.
+A grid pattern is quite simple and easy to install on the floor, as there are not many tiles that are needed to be cut.

 Diagonal tiles have that appeal and charismatic charm, helping visually to use it in smaller spaces such as bathrooms or kitchens.
 Although this ceramic bathroom floor tile is quite complicated to cut in diagonal shapes, it enhances the beauty of the floor where it is installed.

-What you need to keep in mind is measuring the area of the room, then add about 15 per cent to your expenses that would appear in the wastage category.
+What you need to keep in mind is measuring the area of the room, then add about 15 percent to your expenses that would appear in the wastage category.
 You can also use the tile calculator that is available online to keep an account of the costs that you are putting in place.

 Preparing the substrate

 Marble ceramic tile or ceramic tile has fragile characteristics; however, it tends to gain a significant amount of strength when you are laying it on the top of a durable and inflexible surface.
-These surfaces should be free from gaps or any ridges to make sure that the tiles are gaining strengths consistently.
+These surfaces should be free from gaps or any ridges to make sure that the tiles are gaining strength consistently.
 You can also choose to lay these tiles on plywood or vinyl flooring.

 Many companies across the world offer a rock-solid substrate material that is appropriate to use when installing the tiles.
 Installing cement board panels by attaching them tightly to the floor with the help of screws help the floor to become firm and healthy.
-You can also choose to tape the gaps and seams with seam tapes, mainly fibreglass, fill it with mortar, and allow it to cure fully.
+You can also choose to tape the gaps and seams with seam tapes, mainly fiberglass, fill it with mortar, and allow it to cure fully.

 Drying layout of tiles

-Measuring all the walls to identify the centre of the wall is quite tricky.
+Measuring all the walls to identify the center of the wall is quite tricky.
 You can make use of chalks and draw the line between every two opposing walls for creating a cross-like pattern so that it becomes easier for you to determine it.
 Without the help of mortars and grouts, make sure the layout all the tiles and spacers in that specific line that you have drawn in each arm.
 The motive is to ensure that you are avoiding having any small, cut tiles that are against the wall, as it can appear to be visually jarring.
 You can then shift this assembly into whatever direction you prefer so that the tiles get placed accordingly to form a unique and appealing texture.

 Spreading the Mortar